Tom Sawyer Island: Geography and features

 Guests visit the island, surrounded by the Rivers of America, by traveling on a motorized raft which is piloted by a Disneyland cast member.

 While aboard the Sailing Ship Columbia or Mark Twain Riverboat, Disneyland guests travel clockwise around the island.
 Looking to starboard, they can see the many areas and adventure opportunities of the island.
 To port, they see Disneyland itself and from time to time will see a Disneyland Railroad train passing by.
 At the northern end of the island, inaccessible to guests, is the Settler's Cabin, a cabin that used to burn by spewing real fire from its roof.
 Today, the cabin is no longer burning.
-The Magic Kingdom version of the burning cabin lasted until 2006, where the pipes (the originals from 1971) were damaged by age and being turned off while the Riverboat was under refurbishment.